Daestro

 1. Log in to your Linode Cloud Manager.

-3. From the dropdown menu, select API Tokens.
+3. From the dropdown, select API Tokens.

-4. Click the Create a Personal Access Token button.
+4. Click Create a Personal Access Token.

-5. Configure your new token:
+5. Configure the token:

-• Set to Read Only access:
+• Read Only on:

 • Account